 Upon successful completion of the course, the student can:

 - Demonstrate knowledge of the concept and main categories of corporate social responsibility.

 - Understand and critically assess evidence on incentives for corporations to act responsibly.

-- Be able to analyze the impact of CSR activities on the corporation and on stakeholders
+- Analyze the impact of CSR activities on the corporation and on stakeholders.

-- Be able to apply normative reasoning to ethically challenging questions and situations
+- Apply normative reasoning to ethically challenging questions and situations.

-- Be proficient in analyzing the effectiveness of public policies in promoting ethical conduct among corporations
+- Analyze the effectiveness of public policies in promoting ethical conduct among corporations.

-- Be able to analyze the role of business in society.
+- Analyze the role of business in society.